rocmarchive/hcRNG/README.md

 ##Introduction: ##

-This repository hosts the C++ AMP implementation of uniform random number generators.
+This repository hosts the HCC implementation of uniform random number generators.
 The following are the sub-routines that are implemented

 1. MRG31k3p
 2. MRG32k3a